 SECTOR SANTA ROSA, COSTA RICA

 Amanda Melin is co-director of primatological research on capuchin monkeys in Sector Santa Rosa, Área de Conservación Costa Rica along with Linda Fedigan (University of Calgary) and Kathy Jack (Tulane University).
-Her main focus is on sensory and feeding ecology.
-She and her trainees record behavior and collect non-invasive fecal samples for molecular analysis of sensory genes and the gut microbiome.
-Amanda also collaborates with the Santa Rosa osteology museum to conduct research linking stable isotopes with dietary ecology and with veterinarians and researchers at Kids Saving the Rainforest wildlife refuge in Quepos.
+The main focus of our lab group is on sensory and feeding ecology.
+We record behavior and collect non-invasive fecal samples for molecular analysis of sensory genes and the gut microbiome.
+We also collaborate with the Santa Rosa osteology museum to conduct research linking stable isotopes with dietary ecology and with veterinarians and researchers at Kids Saving the Rainforest wildlife refuge in Quepos.

 DANUM VALLEY AND MOUNT KINABALU, SABAH, BORNEO